starling021/ehtools/README.md

 # Ehtools Framework execution

 ```
-To execute Ehtools Framework you
+To run Ehtools Framework you should
-should execute the following command.
+execute the following command.
 ```

 > ehtools